NSLS-II-LIX/py4xs/docs/hdf.md

 ## h5xs

-  This is the base class that enables interaction with the h5 file that stores the experimental data, by associating the raw information in the h5 file into meanful py4xs objects (e.g. Data1d instances), on which data analysis can be carried out.
+  This is the base class that enables interaction with the h5 file that stores the experimental data, by associating the raw information in the h5 file into meaningful py4xs objects (e.g. Data1d instances), on which data analysis can be carried out.
 It is assumed that the file structure follow the convention: